things-to-do

 Discover Playa del Peñón del Cuervo, The Locals Beach

 Looking for the perfect stretch of sand in Málaga?
-After years of beach-hopping along this coast, these are my honest picks.
+After years of beach-hopping along this coast, these might be my favourite.

 We didn't plan to fall in love with Playa del Peñón del Cuervo.
 But then again, the best things in Málaga never seem to be on the itinerary.